 Standards of Fraternal Excellence Program

-The Standards of Fraternal Excellence Program was created to encourage practices that will allow our chapters to provide education, resources, and encouragement to their members that will translate into success in college for both the students and for the chapters.
+The Standards of Fraternal Excellence (SFE) Program was created to encourage practices that will allow chapters to provide education, resources, and encouragement to their members that will translate into success in college for both the students and for the chapters.
 In addition, this program will allow the University the opportunity to aggregate data on our Fraternity and Sorority community that will help show the impact of the experience on the members to the community and the University.

 This program provides a set of minimum standards by which all fraternity and sorority chapters will be measured annually in order to maintain a level of good standing with the institution and their national organization.
+The SFE program is used to determine chapter award recipients during the annual Fraternity & Sorority Life Awards Ceremony each spring.

 Each organization is required to achieve a minimum of 10 points in each of the categories in the program by the end of the calendar year to remain in good standing with the University.
 Failure to achieve 10 points in any of the categories will result in the accountability levels being set in motion.
 Please see the Standards of Fraternal Excellence program for full details.